-- Added a -1 parameter to the Installing Zowe runtime from a convenience build on page 88, Generate certificate with the custom values on page 122, zowe-install-xmem.sh, and Step 1: Copy the PROCLIB member ZWESVSTC on page 134 scripts.
+- Added a -1 parameter to the Installing Zowe runtime from a convenience build on page 90, zowe-setupcertificates.sh, zowe-install-xmem.sh, and Step 1: Copy the PROCLIB member ZWESVSTC on page 141 scripts.
 This parameter allows you to specify where the setup scripts write trace logs. - Improved port validation to assist determining whether Zowe's ports are available.